Tutorial¶

 network model.
 The result of an evaluation is another Apache Arrow dataset

 containing the inference outputs.
-For example, for a typical classifier, each

 Measurement¶